kala13x/slog/README.md

 slog_disable(SLOG_FLAGS_ALL);
 ```

-Deinitialization needed only if the thread safety flag is greater than zero (nTdSafe > 0) while initialization.
+Deinitialization needed only if the `nTdSafe` and/or `nKeepOpen` flags are greater than zero while initialization.
 ```c
 slog_destroy();
 ```
-Function destroys the mutex context and resets thread safety flag to zero.
+Function destroys the mutex context, closes output file and resets thread safety flag to zero.

 ### Print and log something in the file